Jakarta International Stadium: Transport

-The stadium is proposed to connect with a KRL Commuterline Pink Line infill station, as the stadium is located close into the line, as well as a Jakarta LRT station.
-Currently, KRL JIS station to be located to the west of the stadium is undergoing construction.
-Planned to be opened in 2024, the construction is already 30% complete as of July 2023.
+The stadium is connected with a KRL Commuterline Pink Line infill station with the same name as the stadium is located next into the line.
+A Jakarta LRT station is also planned to enhance connectivity.
 Three Transjakarta BRT routes from JIS to Senen, Monumen Nasional and Tanjung Priok are currently operational.
 The Jakarta Inner Ring Road passes next to the stadium.